Basics

 Creating a quick response

 Fastly provides features that allow you to quickly enable and configure responses for a robots.txt file and 404 and 503 errors.
-For more information, see our guides on creating and customizing a robots.txt file and creating error pages with custom responses.
+For more information, check out our guides on creating and customizing a robots.txt file and creating error pages with custom responses.

 Creating an advanced response